task-force-ia/taskforce-ia-doc-en/doc/capitolo_3_sfida_1.rst

-Challenge 1: Ethics
+﻿Challenge 1: Ethics
 -------------------

-Artificial Intelligence, as with the appearance and affirmation of every new technology, re-proposes the contrast between the “doom-mongers and enthusiasts” [1]_.
-The **doom-mongers** fear that Artificial Intelligence will prevail over people, will decide for them, steal their work, discriminate against them, violate their privacy, and will secretly control them by conditioning their lives.
+The issue of Artificial Intelligence, as with the appearance and affirmation of every new technology, re-proposes the contrast between the "doom-mongers and enthusiasts" [1]_.

+The **doom-mongers** fear that Artificial Intelligence will prevail over people, will decide for them, steal their jobs, discriminate against them, violate their privacy, and will secretly control them by conditioning their lives.

 The **enthusiasts**, on the other hand, dream of a world where machines are capable of autonomously performing bureaucratic processes, of being used as powerful computational tools to process and interpret large amounts of data in the best way, replacing men in the most burdensome and repetitive tasks, and creating solutions able to diminish crime and eradicate diseases.

-Basically there are two perceptions of technology, which are diametrically opposed.
-That of the “doom-mongers” negatively assesses the introduction of AI in Public Administration (PA), citing a series of critical issues that could have negative effects not only on the efficiency and effectiveness of the measures but also on citizens’ rights.
-That of the “enthusiasts”, on the other hand, considers the use of AI to be extremely positive, believes that the implementation of these technologies can significantly improve not only the activity of the PA but also the quality of life of citizens and that a total and unconditional process of research and development is therefore necessary in this area [2]_.
+Basically there are two perceptions of technology, of diametrically opposite sign.

+That of the **doom-mongers**, negatively assesses the introduction of AI in Public Administration (PA), citing a series of critical issues that could have negative effects not only on the efficiency and effectiveness of the measures but also on citizens’ rights.

+That of the **enthusiasts**, on the other hand, considers the use of AI to be extremely positive, believes that the implementation of these technologies can significantly improve not only the activity of the PA but also the quality of life of citizens and that a total and unconditional process of research and development is therefore necessary in this area [2]_.

 Two extreme points of view, each with different peculiarities, which must be critically analysed in order to resolve the weaknesses indicated by the “doom-mongers” and modulate the strengths sustained by the “enthusiasts”.

-The examples mentioned above are not chosen by chance, they are the result of the debate that in recent years has been going on in the scientific community and in civil society regarding the impact of AI systems on our lives.
+The examples mentioned above are not chosen by chance, but are the result of the debate that in recent years has been going on in the scientific community and in civil society regarding the impact of AI systems on our lives.

 The ethical challenge of the introduction of Artificial Intelligence solutions is represented by the need to respond in a balanced manner to the polarisation of these two visions, integrating innovation and taking into account the effects that this has already had and will continue to have in the development of society, respecting and safeguarding the universally recognised core values.

-Public Administration is therefore called upon to deal with numerous and complex ethical issues.
+The use of AI based on algorithms of data analysis in decision-making processes related to social, health and judicial issues (such as risk assessment) therefore requires a thorough reflection in terms of ethics and, more broadly, of governance.

+The algorithms for data analysis involve high costs that encompass the entire evolutionary cycle of their functioning: from implementation to evolutionary maintenance, to the verification of results and to the training of users who must use them responsibly.
+Speaking of greater efficiency or tax cuts thanks to the use of AI technologies in public services can be a misleading narrative register as a correct development of such tools implies high costs and great attention to the ethical aspects related to their use.

+The focus on the functional development of this technology requires the economic and professional resources suitable for ethical development and above all in line with the data it processes and the decisions it guides.
+Otherwise, what will come out of the analysis will only help finance the private sector, with the illusion of helping people.
+Or, worse, to introducing a distortion or a flight of responsibility, from time to time referring the cause of decisional errors to the algorithms instead of the decision makers.

+Capitalizing on the benefits of technology requires important investment on the part of the PA and a significant commitment to improve the quality and efficiency of services and to have systems that are secure and able to truly reduce inequalities.

 To understand its extent, it is possible to analyse those that represent the central elements in the public debate and in scientific analysis:

 -  **data quality and neutrality**: machine learning systems need data which is “annotated” [3]_ by human beings (*supervised learning*) or